-Two deaths in 2015 show Thailand's jellyfish dangers; not alarming, but need real caution
+Two deaths in 2015 illustrate Thailand's jellyfish dangers; needs caution not alarm

 How to find the cheapest hotel rates on Thailand?